iPTF16geu through the lens of thermonuclear explosion models: Discussion

-Here we considered either 1D simulations of the explosion or angle-averaged spectra of 3D simulations, therefore ignoring any viewing angle dependencies. \cite{Maeda2010} suggested that viewing angle dependencies could be the origin of the diversity of SNe~Ia spectral evolution.
-The viewing angle dependence has been studied in detail for double detonation models. \cite{doubledetonations2021} and \cite{collins22} found that the bolometric light curves showed a strong angle dependence, especially in the $U$- and $B$-bands, where the viewing angle can vary peak brightness by up to 3 mags.
+Here we considered results based on either fully one-dimensional simulations (hydrodynamics and radiative transfer) or angle-averaged spectra derived from three-dimensional simulations, therefore ignoring any viewing angle dependencies. \cite{Maeda2010} suggested that viewing angle dependencies could be the origin of the diversity of SNe~Ia spectral evolution.
+The viewing angle dependence has been studied in detail for double detonation models. \cite{doubledetonations2021} and \cite{collins22} found that the light curves showed a strong angle dependence, especially in the $U$- and $B$-bands, where the viewing angle can vary peak brightness by up to 3 mags.
 This is due to a combination of line blanketing effects and the distribution of the model ejecta.
-The angle dependence decreases at redder bands since the optical depth decreases with wavelength.
-The pure deflagrations also exhibit some angle dependence, though less significant \citep{fink--14}. \cite{Collins2025} showed that the differences with viewing angle are strongly reduced when using a full NLTE treatment, thus suggesting that viewing angle dependencies are more likely insufficient to justify differences with the models.
+The angle dependence decreases at redder bands since the optical depth decreases with wavelength. \cite{Collins2025} showed that the differences with viewing angle in double detonation models are strongly reduced when using a full NLTE treatment, thus suggesting that viewing angle dependencies are more likely insufficient to justify differences with the models. \cite{Sim2013} also show some angle dependence in their delayed detonation models, which result in up to 0.3 mag. uncertainty in the light curves in the bluer bands, which reduces to $\approx$ 0.1 mag in the other bands.
+The pure deflagrations also exhibit some angle dependence, though less significant \citep{fink--14}.